The secret of painting a wooden stair.

 We picked a weekend after doubting a long time when it was the right moment to paint the two stairs in our house.
 At that moment it was the cheapest option for us, although we choose for quality materials.
 The week before, I picked a colour and ordered online the materials we needed, so we could have a quick start.

 Colour picking can be an important step.
 If you choose the wrong colour, everything can look dirty.
 Or even worse: you need to clean it every day, because you will see every little detail.
 If you choose the right colour, it can sparkle up your hallway!
 We choose a beige colour.
 Want to have advice on the colour?
 Or a private paint workshop?
-Just send a message.
+Book your online introductory meeting, by clicking here.

 Planning to paint stairs will take some thinking.
 We started with cleaning and sanding the day before we started painting.
 Being creative, we just slept one night in our living room.
 So the next day we just could finish it off.
 Normally, water based paint needs around 6 hours to dry, before you can walk on it on your socks.
 Sometimes people say you just need to skip every second step of the stairs, but it doubles the amount of work.
 So that was not our choice.